-I offer three resources to teach all that I have learned and experienced over the last 25 years.
-My book, membership in The Seriously Potted, and online classes offer you all the information you need to guarantee your success.
+I offer three resources to teach all that I have learned and experienced over the last 3 decades.
+My book, Getting Potted in the Desert, the Facebook Group of the same name and online classes offer you all the information you need to guarantee your success.

 Have your own copy of Getting Potted in the Desert